"We're on a mission to eliminate asthma death and suffering

 in the United States.
 It's a goal that is long overdue."

-Nancy Sander, President and Founder, Allergy & Asthma Network Mothers of Asthmatics (McLean, VA) and Member, National Asthma Education and Prevention Program Coordinating Committee
+Nancy Sander, Former President and Founder, Allergy & Asthma Network Mothers of Asthmatics (McLean, VA)

-Nancy Sander explains how volunteers trained by the Allergy and Asthma Network Mothers of Asthmatics focus on empowering patients and families to manage asthma.
+Nancy Sander explains how volunteers trained by the Allergy and Asthma Network Mothers of Asthmatics focused on empowering patients and families to manage asthma.

 The Allergy & Asthma Network Mothers of Asthmatics (AANMA) launched its Great American Asthma Challenge (GAAC): Real Strategies for Living and Breathing the NIH Guidelines program in urban neighborhoods in Baltimore, MD, Chicago, IL, and Richmond, VA.
 GAAC enlisted patients and their families in a self-paced pilot asthma education and empowerment program facilitated by AANMA's trained volunteer Outreach Service Coordinators.

 Nancy Sander (center), AANMA, discusses GAAC at a NACI meeting in Baltimore, MD.

 AANMA's Outreach Service Coordinators contacted GAAC participants periodically to help them understand their asthma action plans, supplied them with educational materials, and offered them support and encouragement.
 Patients and families also had access to assistance through AANMA's toll-free Patient Support Center, staffed by a nurse educator.